 Photo: Mohammad (30 years old, Yemen) shows his injuries (as a result of beatings he received from the Belarusian police).
 November 4, 2022

-Ali (24 years old) was in a group of 8 people, all from Syria.
-One of the frequent problems while helping migrants in the forest is communication, as was the case with this group.
-Quite often those migrants do not speak English and because of coverage, it is not possible to use an online translation.
+Ali (24 years old), was part of a group of 8 people, all from Syria.
+One of the common challenges encountered while assisting migrants in the forest is communication, as was the case with this group.
+Frequently, these migrants do not speak English, and due to limited coverage, online translation is not possible.

-Ali was very tired and, as we understood, he had not eaten or drunk for 6 days.
-Refugees often lack access to clean drinking water and are forced to collect water from swamps, which can be dangerous to their health due to contamination by animals.
-The consumption of this water can cause diarrhea, poisoning or serious digestive problems.
+Ali appeared extremely fatigued, and from what we gathered, he had not eaten or drunk anything for 6 days.
+Refugees often lack access to clean drinking water and are compelled to collect water from swamps, which can pose health risks due to contamination by animals.
+Consuming such water can lead to diarrhea, poisoning, or severe digestive problems.

-Almost all of them had wet clothes, and one of them, sitting with his back against a tree, seemed to have low blood pressure or some sugar problem.
-There was no doctor among us to determine exactly what was wrong with him.
-In these cases, if there is a coverage, the volunteers try to call the base to connect with a doctor or lifeguard and assess what kind of help can be provided and if the ambulance can be avoided.
-These are very difficult moments, since in a short time, in the middle of the forest and without knowledge, it is necessary to determine if the person can survive without professional medical help or not.
-Calling an ambulance means the arrival of the Border Guards and, in consequence, either arrest or a pushback to the Belarusian side.
-The Border Guards had detained Ali already seven times and each time he was pushed back into the forest on the Belarusian side.
-He ate quickly trying to explain with his tired voice and little knowledge of English how he felt and above all, how much he appreciated this help.
+Almost all of them had damp clothes, and one individual, who was seated with his back against a tree, seemed to be experiencing low blood pressure or possibly a blood sugar issue.
+Unfortunately, there was no doctor present among us to determine the exact problem.
+In such situations, if there is coverage, volunteers attempt to contact the base to connect with a doctor or lifeguard and assess the type of assistance that can be provided, potentially avoiding the need for an ambulance.
+These are challenging moments, as in a short amount of time, in the middle of the forest and without expertise, it becomes necessary to determine whether the person can survive without professional medical aid.
+Calling an ambulance would attract the attention of the Border Guards, leading to either arrest or a pushback to the Belarusian side.
+The Border Guards had already detained Ali on seven occasions, and each time he was pushed back into the forest on the Belarusian side.
+He quickly consumed his food while attempting to explain, in his weary weak voice and limited English proficiency, how he was feeling and, above all, how much he appreciated our help.